Why Most Organizations Still Can’t Defend Against DCShadow – Part 2

 Monitor privileged access

-An attacker must have privileged access in order to use DCShadow.
+An attacker must have privileged access to use DCShadow.
 And once an attacker has privileged access, there’s really nothing you can do to stop them from using DCShadow.

 Because Mimikatz is open-source software, an attacker can make a trivial modification to the code to change its signature and avoid detection by anti-virus and endpoint protection software.
 And while tools such as Windows Defender Credential Guard can stop Mimikatz from getting passwords out of memory, they don’t defend against the DCShadow feature (which doesn’t rely on passwords).